Mlevngr/Mlevngr.github.io/_pages/about.md

 	using Verilog and simulated in Modelsim for simulation.
 The processor can run the basic RV32i instructions, solves data conflicts, structure conflicts, and control conflicts, and supports stalling, flushing and forwarding.

+- *2022.11 - 2023.01,* **Full Custom 16-bit Brent-Kung Adder Design**

+	Completed CMOS circuit design and layout design for a 45nm full custom 16-bit Brent-Kung adder.
+	Circuit design and layout design via Cadence Virtuoso, DRC and LVS verification of the layout using Calibre.
+	The circuit design can be functionally verified by simulation at 500MHz, 90◦C with an output rise and fall time of less than 100ps, and the layout results can be functionally verified at a post-simulation of 500MHz.

+- *2022.12 - 2023.01,* **Implementation of image processing kernels on CUDA**

+	Mapping Grayscale processing and convolution 2D kernels from C to CUDA and optimaize the loop, then running on the Nvidia GPU.
+	The result is that the processing time of 13 images is accelerated from 4872ms to 27ms.

 - *2020.10 - 2020.11,* **VLSI Simulation and Synthesis**

 	Use VCS to verify the function of Tinycore based on RISC-V on the test platform.

 	Use DC compiler to synthesize four different hardware description ALUs, and analyze the comprehensive report to compare and analyze different parameters.